-• To make the students understand the basic operating system concepts such as processes, threads, scheduling, synchronization, deadlocks, memory management, file and protection.

-• To get acquaintance with the class of abstractions afford by general purpose operating systems that aid the development of user applications.
+- To make the students understand the basic operating system concepts such as processes, threads, scheduling, synchronization, deadlocks, memory management, file and I/O subsystems and protection. - To get acquaintance with the class of abstractions afford by general purpose operating systems that aid the development of user applications.